dlab-berkeley/Command-Line-Fundamentals/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](BINDER_LINK_HERE)
 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

-This repository contains the materials for D-Lab [WorkshopName] workshop.
+This repository contains the materials for D-Lab Command Line workshop.

 ### Prerequisites
 No prior experience in either Bash or Git is necessary.